How to Remove Viruses from Your Mac Computer?

 Step 2.
 Click on the More Tools option and select Extensions from the menu.

 Step 3.
-Check all the extensions and click on the Remove button if you don’t recognise any extensions.
+Check all the extensions and click on the Remove button if you don’t recognize any extensions.

 2. Remove Suspicious Applications